DillonSteyl/SCIE1000/Week 10/mod_3.md

 # Modulo Operator (3)

 Your eccentric friend has been placed in charge of a Time Machine you built together.
 They have decided that they don't like to count in years, only months.
-This makes it difficult to pack your clothes - what kind of weather should you expect if you don't know what month it is?
+This makes it difficult to pack your clothes - what kind of weather should you expect if you don't know what season it is?

 **Task:** Write a function called `travel(current_month, num_months)` that outputs the season that you will arrive in.
 The `current_month` variable is the month you will travel from (from 0 to 11), and `num_months` is the number of months you will travel backward or forward in time.
 The output of the function should be 1 for autumn (months 2 to 4), 2 for winter (months 5 to 7), 3 for spring (months 8 to 10), and 0 for summer (months 11, 0, and 1). `num_months` will be positive if you are going forward in time, and negative if you are going backward.